Shirley Burden

 Shirley Carter Burden (December 9, 1908 – June 3, 1989) was an American photographer, author of picture essays on racism, Catholicism, and history of place.
 He served on advisory committees of museums, including the Santa Barbara Museum of Art in California, and was the Photography Committee chairman at the Museum of Modern Art in New York, and of Aperture, which named the Burden Gallery (New York) in his honor.

 Early life

-Burden was born on December 9, 1908, in New York City, the younger son of William Armistead Moale Burden Sr. and Florence Vanderbilt (née Twombly) Burden.
-He was the brother of Ambassador William Armistead Moale Burden Jr. His maternal grandparents were Florence Adele Vanderbilt Twombly (1854–1952) and Hamilton McKown Twombly (1849–1910), and he was a great-great-grandson of Cornelius Vanderbilt.
+Shirley Carter Burden was born on December 9, 1908, in New York City, the younger son of William Armistead Moale Burden Sr. and Florence Vanderbilt (née Twombly) Burden.
+He was the brother of Ambassador William Armistead Moale Burden Jr. Their maternal grandparents were Florence Adele Vanderbilt Twombly (1854–1952) of the Vanderbilt family and Hamilton McKown Twombly (1849–1910), and the brothers were great-great-grandsons of Cornelius Vanderbilt.

 He was at the Browning School in New York City until 1926, but did not go on to college or university education.